How to Smoke Oysters – Ultimate Guide to Make Smoked Oysters

-If you have maintained the temperatures for the smoked oysters, you should check out your oysters after about 30 minutes, they should start to feel good.
-You are looking for the smoked oysters to feel similar to set jello, firm with a little bit of give to it.
+If you have maintained the recommended temperatures for this recipe, you should check out your oysters after about 30 minutes and they should start to feel good.
+You are looking for something to feel similar to set jello, firm with a little bit of give to it.

 If they’re not there after 30 minutes, check again in 15 minutes.
 At this point you should check every 15 minutes until they’re ready to eat.

-When smoking oysters, remember that it is going to go fast, but, keep an eye on your fire wood.
+When cooking this recipe, remember that oysters are going to go fast, but, keep an eye on your fire wood.
 You shouldn’t need more than two pieces.